lukasmonk/lucaschessR6/readme.md

     ```

 ## Usage
-1. Run the conversion script:
+1. Run the conversion script, the script will copy all source files and convert them to use PySide6:
     ```sh
     python convert.py
     ```

-2. The script will copy all source files and convert them to use PySide6.

-3. Navigate back to the main directory and run Lucas Chess:
+2. Navigate back to the main directory:
     ```sh
+    cd ../bin
+    ```

+3. If the OS is Linux:
+    ```sh
+    cd OS/linux
+    sh ./RunEngines
-    cd ..
+    cd ../..
+    ```

+4. Launch of the programme:
+    ```sh
     python LucasR.py
     ```